Sacred Scripture

-Also, the authority of the Suddha system of Philosophy is amply borne out not only by the united consent of them all, but also by the intrinsic excellence of its utter catholicity and singular freedom from sectarian and class bias of any kind whatever.
+The authority of the Suddha system of Philosophy is amply borne out not only by the united consent of all commentators, but also by the intrinsic excellence of its utter catholicity and singular freedom from sectarian and class bias of any kind whatever.

-It is needless to say that an honest study of it will stimulate intensive research in the reader, finally inclining him to take to its practice.
+"An honest study of it will stimulate intensive research in the reader, finally inclining him to take to its practice."

 The Nature of Brahm (OM / A.U.M.)

-The chapters of the Suddha Dharma Gita represent aspects of Brahm:
+The chapters of the Suddha Dharma Gita represent aspects of Brahm in its two fundamental expressions:

-Sankhya is the oldest system of Hindu philosophy (darshan), dealing with the theory of liberation and often called "the enumerators" because sankhya means "number" or "enumeration".
+Sankhya is the oldest system of Hindu philosophy (darshan), dealing with the theory of liberation — often called "the enumerators" because Sankhya means "number" or "enumeration".
+The 26 chapters are divided into two great Kandams, four groups, and one chapter each for the unmanifested (Ch.
+1) and absolute (Ch.
+26) aspects of Brahm.

 Kandam Division Ch.
 Topic / Swaroopa